How to Choose the Best Dog Food

 These specific foods may even have been prescribed by your vet, along with certain supplements.

-Many dog foods contain grains such as wheat, corn, rye, oat, rice, or millet.
-While most dogs live perfectly healthy lives with grain in their diets, it is possible for a dog to have an allergy to these ingredients.
+Many dog foods contain grains such as wheat, corn, rye, oats, rice, or millet.
+While most dogs live perfectly healthy lives with grain in their diets, it is possible for a dog to develop an allergy to these ingredients.
 Signs of allergies in your dog include:

-In these instances, you may need to switch your dog to a grain-free or hypoallergenic dog food like the Royal Canin Hypoallergenic Veterinary Health Nutrition Dog Food.
+In these instances, you may need to switch your dog to a grain-free or hypoallergenic dog food.
+You can also learn more about dog food allergies and intolerances in our blog.

 Dog Food Brands